knurling-rs/defmt/README.md

 > TODO(japaric) a naive `[T]`'s `Format` implementation (`slice.for_each(format)`) has high overhead: the string index of e.g. `{:u8}` would be repeated N times.
 > We'll need to some specialization to avoid that repetition.

+### Single `Format` trait

+`core::fmt` has several formatting traits, like `Hex` and `Bin`.
+These appear as different formatting parameters, like `:x` and `:b`, in format strings and change how integers are formatted: `15` vs `0xF` vs `0b1111`.

+`binfmt` does not have all these formatting traits.
+The rationale is that the device should not make the decision about how an integer is formatted.
+The formatting is done in the host so the host should pick the format.
+With interactive displays, e.g. web UI, it even becomes possible to change the format on demand, e.g. click the number to change from decimal to hexadecimal representation.

 ### Timestamps

 In the current implementation timestamps are absolute (time elapsed since the start of the program) and in microseconds.